African trypanosomiasis: History

 The causative agent and vector were identified in 1903 by David Bruce, and the subspecies of the protozoa were differentiated in 1910.
 Bruce had earlier shown that T. brucei was the cause of a similar disease in horses and cattle that was transmitted by the tsetse fly (Glossina morsitans).

 The first effective treatment, atoxyl, an arsenic-based drug developed by Paul Ehrlich and Kiyoshi Shiga, was introduced in 1910, but blindness was a serious side effect.

 Suramin was first synthesized by Oskar Dressel and Richard Kothe in 1916 for Bayer.
 It was introduced in 1920 to treat the first stage of the disease.
 By 1922, Suramin was generally combined with tryparsamide (another pentavalent organoarsenic drug), the first drug to enter the nervous system and be useful in the treatment of the second stage of the gambiense form.
 Tryparsamide was announced in the Journal of Experimental Medicine in 1919 and tested in the Belgian Congo by Louise Pearce of the Rockefeller Institute in 1920.
 It was used during the grand epidemic in West and Central Africa on millions of people and was the mainstay of therapy until the 1960s.
 American medical missionary Arthur Lewis Piper was active in using tryparsamide to treat sleeping sickness in the Belgian Congo in 1925.

 Pentamidine, a highly effective drug for the first stage of the disease, has been used since 1937.
 During the 1950s, it was widely used as a prophylactic agent in western Africa, leading to a sharp decline in infection rates.
 At the time, eradication of the disease was thought to be at hand.

 The organoarsenical melarsoprol (Arsobal) developed in the 1940s is effective for people with second-stage sleeping sickness.
 However, 3–10% of those injected have reactive encephalopathy (convulsions, progressive coma, or psychotic reactions), and 10–70% of such cases result in death; it can cause brain damage in those who survive the encephalopathy.
 However, due to its effectiveness, melarsoprol is still used today.
 Resistance to melarsoprol is increasing, and combination therapy with nifurtimox is currently under research.

 Eflornithine (difluoromethylornithine or DFMO), the most modern treatment, was developed in the 1970s by Albert Sjoerdsma and underwent clinical trials in the 1980s.
 The drug was approved by the United States Food and Drug Administration in 1990.
 Aventis, the company responsible for its manufacture, halted production in 1999.
-In 2001, Aventis, in association with Médecins Sans Frontières and the World Health Organization, signed a long-term agreement to manufacture and donate the drug.
+In 2001, Aventis, in association with the World Health Organization, signed a five-year agreement to manufacture and donate the drug.

 In addition to sleeping sickness, previous names have included negro lethargy, maladie du sommeil (Fr), Schlafkrankheit (Ger), African lethargy, and Congo trypanosomiasis.